 Finding happiness in monochromatic inhospitable landscapes and no visibility.

-First, it's oddly calming.
-The lack of colorful scenery (or any scenery, at times) means that there are no distracting elements.
-Not just visually, any paved road is far away, the cellphones reception is next to none.. it is like a minimalistic room without a TV or radio.
+The lack of colourful (or any) scenery means no distracting elements.
+Not just visually, any paved road is far away, and the cellphones reception is next to none.
+Sometimes, taking a break from the oversaturated, fast-paced life is the best to relax.

-And third, when the clouds eventually rise slightly, revealing a few shapes here and there...
+And third, when the clouds eventually rise and reveal a few outlooks here and there...

 ...the excitement runs super high.